-Liability exposures such as injury or damage to Third Parties including Tenants, from issues relating to Asbestos or Gradual Pollution are standard exclusions also.
+Liability exposures such as injury or damage, from issues relating to Asbestos or Gradual Pollution are standard exclusions also.

 The types of tenants and their activities, and the construction and age of a premises are important factors in determining Property Owner insurance.
 In recent times, Cladding and EPS are of major concern for insurers, so full disclosure of a property's construction is important.

 Other issues which should be addressed include not update coverage on an annual basis, and in some instances not have business interruption cover

 A Commercial Property policy is normally insured for on a Replacement Value basis.
 This means you are insured "New-for-Old".
 Thus, an old building will be replaced by a new building of the same type of construction if there was a major fire.

 If a Loss of Rent claim occurs, proof of rental income will normally be required.

 It is important to ensure that the sum insureds set for the policy take this into account and must be the new construction value and incorporate all additional costs such as Surveying and Architect Fees.
 The value to be insured is not the Market Value or depreciated value of the property, but the replacement cost.

 To assist property owners in setting this value, we can provide clients a Cordell Building valuation following full receipt of property details.
 For clients requiring more exact details, a professional valuation should be arranged.

 A property owner requires liability insurance in order to protect themselves for personal injury or property damage to Third Parties or even Tenants the landlord is liable for.
 As an example, if a tenant was electrocuted, it is possible that in addition to the Electrician being sued, the Landlord is also sued because the Landlord is expected to provide a safe place for the tenancy.

 Slip and Fall exposure to Third Parties inside or outside a tenancy is also another major issue for Landlords.